maximxlss/writeups/content/crypter/writeup.md

 Sadly it took me some time to notice this stuff (I was blinded by the other stuff), so we lost quite a lot because of this vuln.

 ### The hard part
-Now we get to the fun stuff, basically no one found the other, intended, vuln.
+Now we get to the fun stuff; basically no one but me found the other, intended, vuln.
 There are a couple of suspicious oversights you can notice in the code:
 - `mpz_class r = random_integer(32);` - The `r` value is not as long as `n` but rather half as long.
 Sadly, I did not find this fact useful in any way.
 - Errors seem to be returned to the user, could've been useful but in no way here.
 - The message is _small_, only 128 bits.
 Absolutely tiny in comparison with the other parameters.